Tutorial: Creating a Login Message Script

 Tip

-While we used a constant string for this example, you can use Lua’s string.format
+While we used a constant string for this example, you can use Lua’s string.format function to include dynamic

 values in the string.